mediumlager/cppNotebooks/README.md

 Notebooks with C++

-To create a Jupyter Notebook using C++(11, 14 or 17 at this moment 11.7.2018) just open this repository on mybinder.org (or conda or similar), choose
+To create a Jupyter Notebook using C++(11, 14 or 17 at this moment 11.7.2018) just open this repository on mybinder.org (at this moment conda doesn't support c++), choose
 ```
 new -> notebook -> C++
 ```